gbmhunter/MString/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.7.0.0 2014-08-13 Added equality and inequaltiy operator overloads so that we can compare two string objects with one another and also compare one string object to one C-style string, closes #20.
+v1.7.1.0 2014-08-21 Added 'test/ABitOfEverythingTests.cpp' which performes tests all functionality at once, closes #26.
+Got rid of 'if(other.cStringPtr)' in String assignment operator overload, this could potentially make C string ptr equal nullptr, closes #27.
+Fixed bug in assignment operator which cause the resultant C-string not to be null terminated.
+Fixed bug in 'String::Erase()' which meant that invalid memory was overwritten, closes #25.
+Added more unit tests to 'test/EraseTests.cpp' which insert negative numbers, closes #30.
+Updated URL from 'www.cladlab.com' to 'www.mbedded.ninja', closes #31. v1.7.0.0 2014-08-13 Added equality and inequaltiy operator overloads so that we can compare two string objects with one another and also compare one string object to one C-style string, closes #20.
 Also added associated unit tests. v1.6.0.0 2014-08-13 Added 'String::Erase()' method and associated unit tests, closes #15.
 Changed 'delete' to 'delete[]' in 'String::Append()', closes #16.
 Add no-parameter constructor which creates a string with just a null char present, closes #17.
 Added unit tests that make sure String constructors work correctly, closes #18. v1.5.0.0 2014-08-13 Added 'String::Append()' method.
 Added overloaded '+' operator so that it concatenates two strings together, closes #11.
 Added 'String::GetLength()' method, closes #13.
 Added 'const' qualifier to String variable reference passed into 'String::Find()', closes #12.